 BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-WAN optimization, also known as WAN acceleration, is the category of technologies and techniques used to maximize the efficiency of data flow across a wide area network (WAN), between organizations' centralized data centers and their remote locations.
-In an enterprise WAN, the goal of optimization is to increase the speed of access to critical applications and information, by overcoming network latency, minimizing packet loss and mitigating capacity limitations.
+WAN optimization -- also known as WAN acceleration -- is the category of technologies and techniques used to maximize the efficiency of data's flow across a wide area network (WAN), between organizations' centralized data centers and their remote locations.
+In an enterprise WAN, the goal of optimization is to increase the speed with which end users can access business-critical applications and information, by overcoming network latency, minimizing packet loss and mitigating capacity limitations.

 - Data deduplication identifies and eliminates redundant copies of data.
-This reduces the amount of information that must be sent across a WAN for remote backups, replication, and disaster recovery.
+This reduces the amount of information that must be sent across a WAN for remote backups, replication and disaster recovery.

-- compression, which shrinks the size of data to limit bandwidth use.
+- Data compression shrinks the size of data to minimize bandwidth use.

 - Protocol acceleration, or protocol spoofing, minimizes the burden a chatty protocol puts on the WAN.
 This method works by bundling chatty protocols so they are, in effect, a single protocol -- resulting in fewer packet headers and network handshakes.